 Once the image is in place, it’s time to customize the content of your slide.
 Double-click the text and press CTRL+A to select everything.
 Then type in your own information.

 4. Customize Fonts

 As you’re customizing the content, you can customize the fonts used in the presentation.
 Select the text and then choose a different font from the drop-down menu on the Home tab.

 Finally, to make your points stand out more, customize the colors.
 Double-click on the rectangle and choose a different color under the Fill > Solid Color option.

 To see even more great PowerPoint templates for your inspiration, check out the following PowerPoint template roundups:

-- Microsoft PowerPoint25 Best PowerPoint Proposal Templates for Business PPT Project Presentations 2020Sharon Hurley Hall
+- 25 Best PowerPoint Proposal Templates for Business PPT Project Presentations 2022Sharon Hurley Hall12 Jan 2022

 Learn More PowerPoint Presentation Skills